Go To

 Toyota Motor Sales, U.S.A., Inc. (TMS), is the U.S. sales, marketing, and distribution arm of its Japanese parent company, Toyota Motor Corporation (TMC).
 TMC is responsible for Toyota manufacturing worldwide and designs, manufactures, markets, sells, and distributes Toyota products globally.

-The company has manufacturing facilities in California, Texas, Alabama, Indiana, West Virginia and Kentucky.
+The company has auto manufacturing facilities in Texas, Indiana, Mississippi and Kentucky.

 History